Blotch3D/Blotch3D/README.md

 8. To create a 3D window, follow the guidelines in the [Development](#development) section.

-The above process works for Windows and generally works for other platforms.
+The above process works for Microsoft Windows and generally works for other platforms.
 But you may need to do a little research in setting up a MonoGame project for certain other platforms.

-If you are copying the Blotch3D assembly (like Blotch3D.dll on Windows) to a project or packages folder so you don't have to include the source code of the library in your solution, be sure to also copy Blotch3D.xml so you still get the IntelliSense.
+If you are copying the Blotch3D assembly (like Blotch3D.dll on Microsoft Windows) to a project or packages folder so you don't have to include the source code of the library in your solution, be sure to also copy Blotch3D.xml so you still get the IntelliSense.
 You shouldn't have to copy any other binary file from the Blotch3D output folder if you've installed MonoGame on the destination machine.
 Otherwise you should copy the entire project output folder.
 For example, you'd probably want to copy everything in the output folder when you are distributing your app.

 Development
 -----------